metabase/metabase/docs/enterprise-guide/serialization.md

 ---
-title: Serialization: copying contents of one Metabase instance to another
+title: "Serialization: copying contents of one Metabase instance to another"
 ---

 ## Serialization: copying contents of one Metabase instance to another